MoiColl/Tree_of_life_2020/Week47/friday/README.md

 #### 1. What are the correlation values for each gene?
 #### 2. Is the sign of the correlation coefficients expected or not?
 Why?
 #### 3. What does the strength of the correlation imply about protein evolution?
 #### 4. Visually compare trees of genes with the highest and lowest correlation coeffcient.
 Which tree is more similar to the tree observed in the Rokas 2013 paper?
+Comment on this observation.
 #### 5. In your opiniton, what are the advantages and disadvantages of using dissimilarity matrices in evolutionary analysis?